LeeXuanHua/Spring-Boot-Microservices/LearningSummary.md

 - Although test coverage is not a good metric to measure the quality of tests, it is still a good indicator to see if there are any missing tests
 - Cyclomatic complexity measures function complexity (incl. conditions and iterations), indicating if function ought to be decomposed further to better adhere to Single Responsibility Principle
 - Ideally, the threshold for test coverage is around 80% and cyclomatic complexity <= 10

+## Inter-Process Communication
+**Goal**: To enable communication between microservices

+**Types**:
+1. Synchronous or Asynchronous
+    - REST API
+    - GraphQL
+    - gRPC
+2. Message Broker
+    - RabbitMQ
+    - Kafka

+**Our Choice**: REST API - via Spring Boot `WebClient`
+    - `WebClient` is a non-blocking, reactive HTTP client that supports sync, async and streaming scenarios
+    - `RestTemplate` is a synchronous client that is less desirable as an alternative & deprecated in Spring 5.0

+**Using Inter-Process Communication in the Project**:
+- Source: OrderService; Sink: InventoryService
+- To place an order, OrderService sends a request to InventoryService to check if the order can be fulfilled (i.e. sufficient stock)
+- Calls will be made via [`WebClient`](order-service/src/main/java/com/microservices/orderservice/service/OrderService.java) defined in [`config/`](order-service/src/main/java/com/microservices/orderservice/config/)
+- Remember to call `.block()` since `WebClient` is asynchronous

+#### Basics to Servlet (Spring MVC) vs Reactive (Spring WebFlux)
+- Major shift towards asynchronous, non-blocking concurrency in Java, JVM, etc.
+- Spring Framework 5 introduces a fully non-blocking, reactive stack for web applications.
+- The reactive stack handles higher concurrency with less hardware resources, and excels at streaming scenarios, both client and server side.
+- Motivation:
+  - Traditionally, Java used thread pools for the concurrent execution of blocking, I/O bound operations (e.g. making remote calls)
+  - However, this approach can be complex:
+      1. Hard to make applications work correctly when wrestling with synchronization and shared structures
+      2. Hard to scale efficiently when every blocking operation requires an extra thread to sit around and wait.
+Thus, at the mercy of latency outside control (e.g. slow remote clients and services)
+  - On the other hand, if an application is fully non-blocking, it can scale with a small, fixed number of threads
+  - In short, we should avoid relying on extra threads for higher concurrency
+  - To cater to asynchronous, we forfeit sequential logic associated with imperative programming, and learn to react to events they generate

 ## Spring Boot Cloud